saifulabidin/fake-pinterest/README.md

 1. **Client CI/CD** (`.github/workflows/client-ci-cd.yml`)
    - Triggers on changes to the client code
    - Builds and tests the React application
-   - Deploys to Railway.app when merged to main branch
+   - Deploys to Vercel when merged to main branch

 2. **Server CI/CD** (`.github/workflows/server-ci-cd.yml`)
    - Triggers on changes to the server code